Jan-HendrikNiemann/ABMs/README.md

 # Data-driven model reduction of agent-based systems using the Koopman generator

-This repository contains python codes for the articel "Data-driven model reduction of agent-based systems using the Koopman generator" by Jan-Hendrik Niemann, Stefan Klus and Christof Schütte.
+This repository contains python codes for the article "Data-driven model reduction of agent-based systems using the Koopman generator" by Jan-Hendrik Niemann, Stefan Klus and Christof Schütte.

 https://arxiv.org/abs/2012.07718